Totally consumed with hate for Donald Trump

 Rick Wilson, a prominent Republican strategist committed to the "Never Trump" movement, showed last week what it looks like to be totally consumed with bitterness and hatred.
 This could be brushed aside as one person's foolishness, but it is part of a much bigger problem.
 When people act this way, how can we survive as a country?
 How do we have any hope of being unified or even living as neighbors?

 Here's what happened.
 Way back in 2012, a 24 year old woman named Kayleigh McEnany posted a compliment on Twitter directed at Domino's Pizza.
 In what is a boringly normal response to customer praise on social media, Domino's responded:

-@kayleighmcenany That’s one heck of a compliment!
+Replying to @kayleighmcenany @kayleighmcenany That's one heck of a compliment!
 Thanks for the love! #WEAPPRECIATEIT!

 9:48 PM · Nov 8, 2012·Astute Social